 Transition from TDA to CRA without Losing Matching Contributions

-If you become eligible to open a Contributory Retirement Account (CRA) mid-year, remember to enroll and begin contributing at least 4 percent of your future contributions to your CRA.
+If you become eligible to open a CRA mid-year, remember to enroll and begin contributing at least 4% of your future contributions to your CRA.
 That way, you can start receiving the university's matching contribution as soon as possible.
 You can continue to make before-tax contributions to TDA.
 Remember, contributions that go into TDA are not eligible for the matching contributions and cannot transfer into your CRA.

 To Enroll or Ask Questions